-Driving Toward a Degree is an initiative to help institutions make informed decisions toward redesigning their academic advising to improve overall student success and persistence.
-Through the initiative, Tyton Partners has launched three studies focused on the roadmap to advising redesign:
+Driving Toward a Degree is an initiative to help institutions make informed decisions toward redesigning their student advising and student supports to improve overall student success and persistence.
+Through the initiative, Tyton Partners has launched four studies focused on the roadmap to advising and student supports redesign:

-Tyton Partners worked with the Babson Survey Research Group and several other partners like NACADA – The Global Community for Academic Advising, Achieving the Dream, Central Carolina Community College, the National Association for College Admission Counseling (NACAC), the Reinvention Collaborative, the Community College Resource Center, and EDUCAUSE to develop and administer these studies across a national sample of postsecondary administrators, faculty, and advisors, as well as to host conversations with several product and service vendors.
+Tyton Partners worked with the Babson Survey Research Group and several other partners including NACADA – The Global Community for Academic Advising, Achieving the Dream, and NASPA to develop and administer these studies across a national sample of postsecondary administrators, faculty, and advisors, as well as to host conversations with several product and service vendors.

-From these studies, Tyton Partners created a redesign roadmap for academic advising that highlights five key elements to improve advising—leadership, advising capacity, advising coordination, technology, and student engagement.
+From these studies, Tyton Partners created a redesign roadmap for student supports that highlights five key elements to improve student supports—leadership, collaboration, capacity, technology, and student engagement.
 These elements emerge for institutions from our analysis of the survey results, depending on where institutions are on the road toward an ideal advising situation.

 - Leadership – Commitment to and vision for student supports and for structures to support effective leadership, including clear lines of authority and responsibility

 - Collaboration – Structures to enable direct engagement and regular coordination between student supports stakeholders